alexrabarts/iso_country_codes/README.txt

 * Search by name or code (alpha-2, alpha-3 or numeric)

-== PROBLEMS:

-* Name search requires an exact match (although it is case-insensitive)

 == SYNOPSIS:

   # Finding an ISO code returns the country name and other code formats